 In February 2022 Beijing is set to make history as the first city to ever host both Summer and Winter Olympic Games.

-The games are scheduled to take place from February 4 to February 20, 2022 in the midst of challenging circumstances due to the Coronavirus pandemic.
+The games are scheduled to take place from February 4 to February 20, 2022 in the midst of challenging circumstances due to the Covid-19 pandemic.
 Beijing has been tirelessly working towards the goal of delivering a "simple, safe and splendid" Games, and finally the wait is almost over.

 Competitions are spread over three zones and aims to utilize as many of the legacy venues from the 2008 Summer Olympic Games.
 The snow portion of the games will take place in two clusters north of the capital, all conveniently linked with high-speed rail connections.